-College Uniform

-The list below shows approved items of dress and those items which are not acceptable.
+College UniformThe list below shows approved items of dress and those items which are not acceptable.

-Garment Colour(s) Description Coat Black Coats must be plain and dark in colour, preferably black.
-Coats can be worn outside but must not be worn anywhere inside the school buildings.
-Hoodies and tracksuit style tops are not acceptable and must not be worn in school at any time.
-This rule also applies to any additional external wear ie scarves, gloves etc. Key Stage 3 Polo Shirt V-neck Jumper Cardigan White Bottle green Bottle green All with school crest.
-Key Stage 4 Polo Shirt OR Fitted Blouse V-neck Jumper Cardigan White White Black Black All with school crest.
-All of the al bove items must be purchased from: 0 Wulfric Square, Online orderin CHROMA LEISURE Bretton, Peterborough, (Tel.
-01733 262526) g is available: www.chromasport.co.uk Henley Skirt Black We offer one style of skirt which is a HENLEY pleated knee length skirt.
+Garment Colour(s) Description Coat Black Students are allowed to wear coats which are plain and dark.
+These DIACK coats can be worn outside but must not be worn anywhere inside the school buildings.
+Hoodies and tracksuit style tops are not acceptable and must not be worn at school at any time.
+This rule also applies to any additional external wear ie scarves, gloves etc. Key Stage 3 Polo Shirt White All with school crest.
+V-neck Jumper Bottle green All With School crest.
+Cardigan Bottle green Key Stage 4 Polo Shirt OR White All with school crest.
+Fitted Blouse White All With School crest.
+V-neck Jumper Black Cardigan Black All of the al bove items must be purchased from: C CHROMA LEISURE 1 0 Wulfric Square, Bretton, Peterborough, (Tel.
+01733 262526) g is available: www.chromasport.co.uk Henley Skirt Black Year 7 - 11 students should be wearing this type of school skirt only.
+We offer one style of skirt which is a HENLEY box pleated knee length skirt.
 (Henley is the style of skirt shown in the photograph, with a large box pleat on the centre front and black and knife pleats to the sides).
 This skirt is not embroidered.
-Can be purchased at Chroma Leisure, or other online uniform retailers, if it meets the requirements stated and it is Henley in Trousers Black style.
-Must be a traditional formal 'suit' style trouser and must be full length (non-jeans style and no cropped style or 3⁄4 length).
-Tights Black or neutral No casual or 'skinny-type' trousers will be acceptable.
-Plain, no patterns.
+Can be purchased at Chroma Leisure, or other uniform retailers, if it meets the requirements stated and it is Henley in style.
+Trousers Black Must be a traditional formal 'suit' style trouser and must be full length (non-jeans style and no cropped style or 3⁄4 length).
+No casual or 'skinny-type' trousers or leggings will be acceptable.
+Tights Black or neutral Plain, no patterns.
 Footwear Black or dark brown Traditional/formal style in leather or leather-style - heels must not exceed 6 cm - No trainers/canvas style shoes will be acceptable.
 Boots should be no higher than ankles.
 Socks Black, grey or plain dark colour No white socks.
 Jewellery One pair of sleepers or small stud earrings are allowed (to be worn one in each ear or a single earring).
 A single discreet necklace, bracelet and ring are allowed.
 NOSE STUDS/RINGS OR ANY OTHER BODY PIERCING are NOT allowed.
 We advise that no jewellery of value is worn in College.
 Hair Natural colour only No 'extreme' styles are allowed.
 (Senior Management Team to decide) Make-up Must be 'discreet'.
 Nail varnish/polish is not allowed.
 (Senior Management Team to decide)